View Charles Anderson's Obituary on hattiesburgamerican.com and share memories

 |

-Hattiesburg - Charles L. Anderson, 82, of Hattiesburg, passed away Saturday, March 7, 2020 at Asbury Hospice House.
-Funeral Services will be held at 11:30 a.m.
-Wednesday, March 11, 2020 at Heritage United Methodist Church with interment at Highland Cemetery to follow.
+Hattiesburg - Charles Wayne Anderson, Sr., 71, of Hattiesburg, MS, passed away Saturday, March 7, 2020, at University of Mississippi Medical Center.
+A private funeral service will be held Wednesday, March 11, 2020 at the former family farm.
+Serving as pallbearers are sons Grady, Troy, Andy, and Jerry Anderson, grandson Cade Anderson, nephew Greg Anderson, Sean Robertson, Ben Shemper, and Javier Barquero.
+Burial will follow at Highland Cemetery.

-Mr. Anderson worked for Amerada Hess for 37 years, retiring as the process manager.
-He stayed on with the company as a consultant after the plant closed in 1994.
-He was a member of Heritage United Methodist Church.
-He was a lifetime member of the Elks Lodge Local 599.
-He was an avid hunter and fisherman, and loved to garden and manage his tree farm.
-Above all things, he loved his family.
+Wayne was born October 6, 1948 in Gilbertown, Al, to Leamon and Vera Sellers Anderson.
+With three brothers and five sisters, Wayne thoroughly took advantage of and enjoyed his role as the much loved and spoiled youngest child.

-Mr. Anderson was preceded in death by his parents, Luke and Lela Anderson; one brother, James Austin Anderson; four sisters, Virgie Easterling, Ruth McBee, Hazel Powell, and Imogene Shaw.
+Having been a master mechanic in Butler, AL, shortly upon moving his family to Hattiesburg, Wayne began Abatement Contractors of Mississippi, Inc. in 1989 and led his employees until his retirement in 2010, at which time son, Andy took over his lead.
+Having been nicknamed "Clint" by pallbearer, Sean Robertson, one of Wayne's proudest accomplishments was the number of young men graduates of HHS Classes 1997 through 2002, who studied more diligently in school after working a summer on his crews.

 Published in the Hattiesburg American from Mar.
 9 to Mar.
 11, 2020